aptos-labs/developer-docs/docs/guides/nfts/aptos-token-overview.md

 # Aptos Token Standards

-The [Aptos Digital Asset Standard](../../standards/digital-asset.md) defines the canonical Nonfungible Token on Aptos.
+The [Aptos Digital Asset Standard](../../standards/digital-asset.md) defines the canonical Non-fungible Token on Aptos.
 Aptos leverages composability to extend the digital asset standard with features like fungibility via the [Fungible Asset standard](../../standards/fungible-asset.md).
 The concept of composability comes from the underlying data model for these constructs: the [Move object](../../standards/aptos-object.md) data model.

 The rest of this document discusses how the Aptos token standards compare to the standards on Ethereum and Solana.